 Does RememBear have a free plan?

-RememBear does offer a free plan — it includes unlimited password storage, but only on one device.
-It also keeps you from accessing your New Device Key, so there’s no backdoor into your account if you lose your Master Password.
+Yes, RememBear does offer a free plan, but it provides very basic features — the free plan includes unlimited password storage but only on 1 device.
+The free plan also keeps you from accessing your New Device Key, so there’s no backdoor into your account if you lose your master password.